- Frequently Asked Questions

 Under the Convention, governments:

 The COP stands for the Conference of the Parties.
-The COP is the supreme body of the United Nations Framework Convention on Climate Change.
+The COP is the supreme body of the UNFCCC.
 It currently meets once a year to review the Convention's progress and establish the rules of its implementation.

-The United Nations Climate Change meetings are open to Parties to the United Nations Framework Convention on Climate Change, observer states, United Nations bodies and agencies, and non-governmental organizations that have been formally admitted as observers.
+The United Nations Climate Change meetings are open to Parties to the UNFCCC, observer states, United Nations bodies and agencies, and non-governmental organizations that have been formally admitted as observers.
 Accredited media can also attend.
-For detailed information on Parties and observers, click here.

-Since the United Nations Framework Convention on Climate Change entered into force in 1994, Canada has participated in at each of its sessions to discuss ways to address the global challenge of climate change, and to take stock of national and international progress to effectively reduce greenhouse gas emissions.
+Since the UNFCCC entered into force in 1994, Canada has participated in at each of its sessions to discuss ways to address the global challenge of climate change, and to take stock of national and international progress to effectively reduce greenhouse gas emissions.

 Notably, government officials represent Canada’s interests and contribute their expertise on various climate change issues with the view of establishing a fair, environmentally effective and comprehensive global climate change regime.